Open access – for everyone

 A large proportion of these publications is behind the so called paywall – the university has a subscription and pays for the access to read the publications.

-The OPEN ACCESS –idea turns this system upside down.
+The Open Access –idea turns this system of payments upside down.
 To get an article published requires a fee, but once it’s published, all people can read it for free.

 Open access involves either whole journals, or single articles on a journal which is otherwise subject to a charge.
 The best open access journals are as highly valued as the traditional scientific journals.
 Some others are not quite established yet, but their importance is growing.